-This course enables students to further develop technical knowledge and skills as they study, test, service, and repair engine management systems; power trains; steering/control, suspension; brake, and body systems on vehicles; and/or small engine products.
+This course enables students to further develop technical knowledge and skills as they study, test, service, and repair engine management systems; power trains; steering/control, suspension; brake, and body systems on vehicles, aircraft, and/or watercraft; and/or small engine products.
 Students will refine communication and teamwork skills through practical tasks, using a variety of tools and equipment.
 Students will expand their awareness of environmental and societal issues related to transportation and their knowledge of apprenticeship and college programs leading to careers in the transportation industry.

-Prerequisite: TTA3C1
+Prerequisite: TTCLC2